Galadria's Choice: Part Two

 "Sacrifice!
 Sacrifice!
 Sacrifice!"

-Just when all seemed lost, two blue-grey balls of energy were suddenly fired into the crowd, forcing them to scatter.
+As if from nowhere, two blue-grey balls of energy were suddenly fired into the crowd, forcing them to scatter.
 The entire Fellowship watched with open mouths as they saw two pods hovering overhead, each piloted by a young knight.
 What kind of sorcery was this?
 Only they could restore technology to Prysmos, so, whoever these knights were, they had to be as evil as the woman they had captured.
-Somehow, they had to be stopped . . .
+Somehow, they had to be stopped.

 Galadria, meanwhile, had recognised Arzon and Feryl at the controls of the Hover Pods and instinctively knew that she had to warn them away.
 This was a dangerous place, especially since the Darkling Lords had the Fellowship on their side.
-And Darkstorm seemed decidedly annoyed at this intrusion; it took all his self-control to issue orders to his followers, currently lurking in the midst of the Fellowship.
+And Darkstorm seemed decidedly annoyed at this intrusion; it took all his self-control to issue orders to his followers.
 "Cravex!"
 Galadria heard him shout.
 "Deal with those young pests!"
 He gestured towards Arzon and Feryl, who were now circling around in the Hover Pods.

 "If anyone's going to be "dealt with", it's you, Darkstorm!"